Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 reg add "HKEY_CLASSES_ROOT\textfile\shell\open\command" /v (Default) /t REG_SZ /d "C:\path\to\badguy.exe"
 ```

-*badguy.exe* execute when user open file with **.txt** extension
+*badguy.exe* executes when user opens file with **.txt** extension
 #### Detection:
 User can see malicious string in reg **HKCR**

 </br></br>

 ## Path Interception
-If some path is set ,for example, before *c:\Windows\System32*  it mean that all common progs in *System32* first will be checked in other directory.
+If some path is set, for example, before *c:\Windows\System32*  it means that all common programs inside *System32* first will be searched in other directories.
-You can change **Path** variable to insert your "malicious" directory with progs, with names like in *System32*.
-When this com	mands executes , your programs runs.
+You can change **Path** variable to insert your "malicious" directory with programs, with names identical to programs inside *System32*.
+When this com	mands executes, your programs runs.

 #### Example:
 ```powershell
 SETX /M PATH "C:\badguy;%PATH%"

 ```
-Where in *badguy* folder you put programs for commands, that you need
-(for more  secrecy you can join(with *joiner* maybe) your malware soft with program(s) which  you replace)
+Programs ran by their names (e.g. from terminal) will be executed from *badguy* folder if they exist in it.

 #### Detection: